Event of the mubahala: Event

 With the rise of Islam in the Hejaz, Muhammad wrote to nearby personages around the year 9 AH (631–632 CE) and invited them to Islam.
-One such letter was apparently addressed at the bishops of the Christian community of Najran.
+One such letter was apparently addressed to the bishops of the Christian community of Najran.
 A delegation of Najrani Christians later arrived in Medina to meet with Muhammad in 8, 9, or 10 AH, perhaps to ascertain his claims to prophethood.
-In view of their weak ties with the Sasanian Empire, these and other Christians of the south were probably in a position to independently negotiate with Muhammad.
+In view of their weak ties with the Sasanian Empire, these and other Christians of the south were probably in a position to negotiate independently with Muhammad.
 By one account, the delegation was led by Abd al-Masih, Abu al-Harith ibn Alqama, and Sayyid ibn al-Harith.
-There a peace treaty was finally reached by which the Christians agreed to pay an annual poll-tax (jizya) but were not required to convert to Islam or partake in Muslims' military campaigns, and remained in charge of their own affairs.
-This was perhaps the first such treaty in Muslim history, but also resembled the treatment of Christians elsewhere by Muhammad.
+Thereby a peace treaty was reached by which the Christians agreed to pay an annual poll-tax (jizya) but were not required to convert to Islam or partake in the Muslim military campaigns, and remained in charge of their own affairs.
+This was perhaps the first such treaty in Muslim history, while also resembling the treatment of Christians elsewhere by Muhammad.
 It was not until the caliphate of Umar that the Christians of Najran were expelled from the Arabian Peninsula.

 Mubahala

-In Medina, Muhammad and the Christian delegation may have also debated the nature of Jesus, human or divine, although the delegation ultimately rejected the Islamic belief that Jesus was merely human, as represented by verse 3:59 of the Qur'an, which acknowledges the miraculous birth of Jesus but rejects the Christians' belief in his divinity, "Truly the likeness of Jesus in the sight of God is that of Adam; He created him from dust, then said to him, 'Be!' and he was."
+In Medina, Muhammad and the Christian delegation may have also debated the nature of Jesus, human or divine, although the delegation ultimately rejected the Islamic belief that Jesus was merely human, as represented by verse 3:59 of the Qur'an, which acknowledges the miraculous birth of Jesus but rejects the Christian belief in his divinity, "Truly the likeness of Jesus in the sight of God is that of Adam; He created him from dust, then said to him, 'Be!' and he was."
 Indeed, this and some other verses of the third chapter (surah), perhaps even its first seventy to eighty verses, are said to have been revealed to Muhammad on this occasion.
 Among these is verse 3:61, sometimes known as the verse of mubahala, which instructs Muhammad to challenge his opponents to mubahala, perhaps when the debate had reached a deadlock: